New PET Radioligands for Imaging of Cannabinoid Receptors Type 2 (CB2) in the Human Brain

 |Autoradiogram of representative coronal sections of CD-1 mouse spleen tissue together with affinity data obtained by competetive radioligand displacement studies against [1H]CP55,940 on CHO (Chinese Hamster Ovary) cells expressing human CB2|

 PET images of a female CD-1 mouse 30 min p.i. of a specific CB2 radioligand.
-Detailed view of the abdominal region (left: PET; middle: T1-weighted MR; right: PET/MR fusion) and whole body (summed 1 h p.i.) with main organs highlighted by arrows.
+Left: Detailed view of the abdominal region (left: PET; middle: T1-weighted MR; right: PET/MR fusion) and whole body (summed 1 h p.i.) with main organs highlighted by arrows.
+Right: Whole body PET and MR image of a female CD-1 mouse.

 Westfälische Wilhelms-Universität, Münster, Germany